top of page

 COMMUNITY WORK / ACTIVISM

-All of Fermor's creative pursuits are linked to socio-political activism, awareness-raising, or collective growth.
-They are an outspoken critic and advocate for artist rights, and believe that creatives have historically been on the leading edge of civic and activist movements for a reason.
+All of Fermor's creative pursuits are linked to communitarianism, awareness-raising, or collective growth.
+They are a critic and advocate, and believe that creatives have historically been on the leading edge of civic movements for a reason.
 Fermor understands art and writing as a stepping stone for transformative connection.
-Whether it is painting about trans experience, drawing the natural world, photographing the everyday beauty around them, or contributing to the culture of autistica.

-Some of the organizations and grassroots groups that Fermor has collaborated with and advised for, among others, include the Artist as Changemaker program, FemmeWave, the Feminist Art Collective, Pansy Club, the Centre for Sexuality, and the Treaty 7 Dyke and Trans March.
-They regularly attend marches, rallies and protests in Moh'kins'tsis and engage in arts activism.
+Some of the organizations and grassroots groups that Fermor has volunteered with, collaborated with and advised for include the Artist as Changemaker program, the Feminist Art Collective, Pansy Club, and Disability Without Poverty.
+They regularly attend marches, rallies and community events in Moh'kins'tsis and engage in arts activism.
 Louie strongly believes in using their skills and voice to amplify the advocacy of others.

 bottom of page